bluecaret/family-cookbook/docs/recipe/bean-sprout-salad-moyashi.md

   - side
   - salad
   - bean sprouts
+excerpt: 'Bean sprouts seasoned with a Japanese-style sauce.'
-excerpt: 'Blanched bean sprouts seasoned with sesame oil, soy sauce, and sometimes a hint of chili.'
+noRecipe: 'Blanched bean sprouts seasoned with sesame oil, soy sauce, and sometimes a hint of chili.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Blanched bean sprouts seasoned with sesame oil, soy sauce, and sometimes a hint of chili.